 Putting your money in the stock market is scary.
-If you don’t know what you’re doing or how to calculate your risk profile, you could be in for a nauseating ride.
+If you don’t know what you’re doing or how to calculate your risk tolerance, you could be in for a nauseating ride.
 Taking on too much risk can lead to sleepless nights, stressed-out days, and potentially serious losses.
 Taking on too little risk can crimp your investment returns and make it harder to achieve your objectives.

 📆 When the pandemic hit in 2020, 13 million people flocked to online trading platforms.
 Many of them didn’t know that day trading was risky and that up to 80% of day traders end up losing money.
 In fact, back in 1999, a NASAA report found that 70% of day traders lose money and only 12% earned a profit.
 With these figures in mind, is it any surprise to hear all the stories about people who lost fortunes?